 |---|---|

 This is fundamentally different from traditional SEO.
 Google ranks pages.
 AI recommends businesses.
-The criteria overlap, but they are not identical — and most local businesses are still optimising exclusively for Google's old ranking signals.
+The criteria overlap, but they are not identical.

 Understanding this distinction is the foundation for everything that follows.
 (For a deeper look at how Answer Engine Optimisation works, see our guide to AEO.)